-The redevelopment of the former RHM site at Greatham will be supported for community and leisure uses, to include:
+The redevelopment of the former RHM site at Greatham will be supported for community and leisure uses, possibly to include:

-- 1. A 'Park and Ride' facility linked to the reopening of Greatham Station; - 2.
-A solar energy installation; - 3.
+- 1. A solar energy installation; - 2.
 A visitor centre with associated car parking and improved footpaths links, to inform visitors about the importance of the local environmental habitats, the heritage and archaeological importance of Greatham Creek and renewable energy.

 The visitor centre should be of innovative design, suited to its location, and with high sustainability credentials.
 A comprehensive scheme of landscaping and environmental enhancement should form part of any proposal.
 Before a decision on any proposed development is made, an archaeological assessment of the site should be carried out.

 Development proposals should not lead to a significant increase in traffic movements through the village, sustainable transport options will be encouraged.